nginxinc/nginx-gateway-fabric/docs/proposals/gateway-settings.md

 #### GatewayClass

 There are two Conditions on the GatewayClass status to consider when using the `parametersRef`.
 The first is a `ResolvedRefs` Condition.
-If the `GatewaySettings` reference cannot be found, then this Condition is set to `False`.
+If the `NginxProxy` reference cannot be found, then this Condition is set to `False`.

-NGINX Gateway Fabric must set this Condition on the GatewayClass affected by a `GatewaySettings`.
+NGINX Gateway Fabric must set this Condition on the GatewayClass affected by an `NginxProxy`.
 Below is an example of what this Condition may look like:

 ```yaml